MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-a-forecast.md

 ## Forecast by Locations

-It can be stated in the **Manufacturing Setup** how you want to deal with locations defined on forecast when calculating a plan.
+It can be stated in the **Manufacturing Setup** page how you want to deal with locations that are defined on forecasts when you calculate a plan.

-### Use Forecast by Locations is enabled
+### Use forecast by locations

-If you enable **Use Forecast by Location**, then system will respect locations code specified for each Demand Forecast entry.
-System will calculate remaining forecast for each location.
+If you choose the **Use Forecast by Location** field, then [!INCLUDE[prod_short](includes/prod_short.md)] will respect any location codes that are specified for each Demand Forecast entry and calculate the remaining forecast for each location.

-Example.
-Company purchase and sale item on two locations: EAST and WEST, for both location Lot-to-lot reordering policy is configured.
+Consider this example: Your company purchases and sells items on two locations: EAST and WEST.
+For both locations, you have configured a lot-to-lot reordering policy.
+You create a forecast for the two locations:

-You created forecast:
-- 10 pcs for location EAST
+- 10 pieces for location EAST
-- 4 pcs for location WEST
+- 4 pieces for location WEST

-You also have sales order with quantity 12 on location WEST.
-Planning system will suggest you:
+Then, you create a sales order with a quantity of 12 on location WEST.
+The planning system will suggest that you do the following:

-- replanish 10 pcs for location EAST, based on data from forecast
+- Replenish 10 pieces for location EAST, based on data from the forecast.
-- replanish 12 pcs for location WEST, based on sales order.
-The 4 pcs specified in forecast are completelly consumed by actual demand in form of sales order.
+- Replenish 12 pieces for location WEST, based on sales order.
+The 4 pieces that were specified in the forecast are fully consumed by the actual demand pf the sales order.
 For more information, see [Forecast Demand is Reduced by Sales Orders](design-details-balancing-demand-and-supply.md#forecast-demand-is-reduced-by-sales-orders).

+> [!NOTE]
-Note, though, that if location-based forecasts are viewed in isolation, the overall forecast may not be representative.
+>  If location-based forecasts are viewed in isolation, the overall forecast might not be representative.

-### Use Forecast by Locations is disabled
+### Do not use forecast by locations
-If you disable **Use Forecast by Location**, then system will ignore location code specified for each Demand Forecast entry and agregate forecast into forecast for empty location.
+If you disable **Use Forecast by Location**, then [!INCLUDE[prod_short](includes/prod_short.md)] will ignore location codes that are specified for each Demand Forecast entry and agregate the forecasts into a forecast for empty locations.

-Example.
-Company purchase and sale item on two locations: EAST and WEST, for both location Lot-to-lot reordering policy is configured.
+Consider this example: Your company purchases and sells items on two locations: EAST and WEST.
+For both locations, you have configured a lot-to-lot reordering policy.
+You create a forecast for the two locations:

-You created forecast:
-- 10 pcs for location EAST
+- 10 pieces for location EAST
-- 4 pcs for location WEST
+- 4 pieces for location WEST

-You also have sales order with quantity 12 on location WEST.
-Planning system will suggest you:
+Then, you create a sales order with a quantity of 12 on location WEST.
+The planning system will suggest that you do the following:

-- replanish 12 pcs for location WEST, based on sales order.
+- Replenish 12 pieces for location WEST, based on the sales order.
-- replanish 2 pcs for empty location.
-The 10 and 4 pcs specified in forecast are partially consumed by actual demand in form of sales order.
-System ignored the location codes entered by user and uses blank location instead.
+- Replenish 2 pieces for the empty location.
+The 10 and 4 pieces that were specified in the forecast are partially consumed by the actual demand of the sales order. [!INCLUDE[prod_short](includes/prod_short.md)] ignored the location codes that were specified by the user and uses a blank location instead.

+> [!NOTE]
-Note, that you can specify filter by locations, bul location-based results may not match to planning results without filters.
+>  You can set a filter by locations, but location-based results might not match planning results without filters.

 ## To create a demand forecast